London Oratory School: Junior House

 Twenty seven-year-old boys are admitted to the Junior House for a specialist musical education, including instrumental tuition.
-Some of the boys are admitted as choristers and sing in The Schola at from age 7.
+Some of the boys are admitted as choristers and sing in the London Oratory School Schola at from age 7.
 Boys admitted to the Junior House are full members of the school and are expected to continue their education at the school for the remainder of their Secondary Education.
 This is up until the age of sixteen.

-Pupils are selected on the basis of their musical aptitude and are required to take part in musical and, in the case of choristers, choral activities arranged outside normal school hours, including weekends and holidays, and to learn at least two musical instruments.
+Pupils are selected on the basis of their musical aptitude and are required to take part in musical and, in the case of choristers, choral activities arranged outside normal school hours, including weekends and holidays, and to learn at least the piano and an instrument of choice.